roman-milk/roman-milk.github.io/packing-up.md

  *

  ON THE landing upstairs I had let go of my erection and simply stared at Mrs Lloyd's plump pussy for a few seconds.
 It felt as though I was about to come from just looking at her.
 My cock pulsed and threatened to spurt of its own accord.
 I felt the convulsive tic, the muscle at the root of my dick twitching, and I thought for a second that I was about to spray semen all over the carpet.
-Report_Story #2